Familia del Tío Beto

 List of suitable climates for use of this design

 The building uses an old construction technique known as “quincha” in South America.
-Minga Valpo team used “quincha” for the walls made with pallets (wood frame), straw and soil.
-All materials are easily found localy and were used to build all the walls of the three houses.
+The walls were made using 2″ x 6″ pallets for the wooden frame and filled them with straw for thermal insulation.
+The exterior is covered with a mixture of mud and straw to give the wall thermal mass.
+After a scratch coat is applied to the exterior mud layer and dried, a layer of lime plaster is applied to make the wall waterproof.
+Recycled glass bottles can be integrated in the open window elements of the building for decoration.
+All materials are easily found locally and were used to build all the walls of the three houses.
 The roof is made of corrugated metal panel.
 The house measures 36m².

 The building can be maintained by local labor with earth construction experience.